brunonimos/webpostit-for-php/README.md

 ﻿=============Web Post-it for PHP=============

 ##Introduction.
-This php class takes a given string and writes on bitmaps bmp images using the bin to hex methods.
+This php class takes a given string and writes it on bitmaps bmp images using the bin to hex methods.

 -Each post-it can be saved as bmp;